wwarthen/RomWBW/Source/Doc/Applications.md

 for the hardware found.
 If no hardware is detected, it will abort with an error message.

-Some sound board hardware does not support automatic detection (notably the Why-Em-Ulator).
-You may force the use of standard MSX or RC Bus standard ports using the `-MSX` or `-RC` options.
+Some hardware (notably Why-Em-Ulator) cannot be detected due limitations of the emulation.
+In such cases, you can force the use of the two most common port addresses using the `-msx` or `-rc` options.

 On Z180 systems, I/O wait states are added when writing to the sound chip to avoid exceeding its speed limitations.
 On Z80 systems, you